Edit

 Managing apps and cloud flows when the owner leaves the organization

-When an employee who is responsible for an app or flow within Power Platform leaves the organization, they may leave behind components they've built, known as orphaned resources.
-These resources can pose a security risk if they aren't properly managed or maintained.
+When an employee owns an app or flow within Power Platform and leaves the organization, they might leave built components behind, known as orphaned resources.
+These resources can pose a security risk if not properly managed or maintained.
 To address this issue, the CoE Starter Kit includes a process to identify and clean up orphaned resources.

-This process is designed to run daily checks for any resources that are owned by former employees, ensuring that these resources are either reassigned to a new owner or removed from the tenant if they're no longer needed.
-This component can help keep your Power Platform solutions are secure and compliant, even when employee turnover occurs.
+This clean-up process runs daily checks for any resources owned by former employees.
+The checks ensure the resources are either reassigned to a new owner or removed from the tenant if they're no longer needed.
+This component helps keep your Power Platform solutions secure and compliant, even when employee turnover occurs.

-Screenshot of orphaned resources adaptive card sent to line manager
+Screenshot of the orphaned resources adaptive card sent to a line manager.

 Learn more:

-Highly used apps in your organization often have a compelling story behind their success, such as how they were created, the challenges they overcame and the value they provide to the business.
+Highly used apps in your organization often have a compelling story behind their success.
+Stories might share how the apps were created, challenges they overcame, and value they provide to the business.
 Discovering and sharing these stories can be a great way to drive further adoption and provide confidence to other makers in your organization.

 The CoE Starter Kit's Power BI dashboard can help you identify highly used apps and your most active makers.
-These makers can help you create powerful success stories, start an internal community program.
-You may also want to include them as decision makers as you refine your Power Platform strategy.
+These makers can help you create powerful success stories or start an internal community program.
+These makers can be great decision makers as you refine your Power Platform strategy.

-The Power Platform Community Site Template provides useful templates for promoting success stories, events, hackathons, and other relevant information.
-It can be a powerful tool for encouraging collaboration and knowledge sharing within your organization, as well as for encouraging the adoption of best practices and standards for Power Platform development.
+The Power Platform SharePoint community site template provides useful templates for promoting success stories, events, hackathons, and other relevant information.
+This powerful tool can encourage collaboration and knowledge sharing within your organization.
+The tool can also help enable the adoption of best practices and standards for Power Platform development.

-Identifying the most active makers in your organization can provide valuable insights and resources for your organization's Power Platform community.
-These makers are likely to be highly engaged and knowledgeable about the platform and can be valuable allies in helping to drive adoption and improve the quality of your organization's solutions.
-Some of the ways you can utilize the active makers in your organization include:
+Identifying the most active makers in your organization provides valuable insights and resources for your organization's Power Platform community.
+These makers are likely to be highly engaged and knowledgeable about the platform.
+They can be valuable allies in helping to drive adoption and improve the quality of your organization's solutions.

-• Hackathons and training delivery: Active makers can be invited to participate in hackathons, training sessions, and other community events to share their knowledge and experiences
+• Hackathons and training delivery: Active makers can participate in hackathons, training sessions, and other community events to share their knowledge and experiences.

-• CoE Advisors: Active makers can be invited to join your COE as advisors, providing input and guidance on future policies, events, and other initiatives
+• CoE advisors: Active makers can join your CoE as advisors, providing input and guidance on future policies, events, and other initiatives.

-• Promoting Success stories: Active makers can be encouraged to share their success stories and experiences to help drive adoption and inspire others in the organization.
+• Promotion of success stories: Active makers can share their success stories and experiences to help drive adoption and inspire others in the organization.

-• Opt-in for skills match: The Skills match feature is designed to help makers build a community of makers.
-By helping a maker connect with others in an organization and community, they can help them get the necessary support during onboarding and upskilling.
+• Opt-in for skills match: The skills match feature helps makers build a community of makers.
+Active makers can connect with the organization and community to support their onboarding and upskilling.

-• By identifying and applying the expertise and enthusiasm of your organization's most active makers, you can help to build a more engaged and effective Power Platform community.
+By identifying and applying the expertise and enthusiasm of your organization's most active makers, you can build a more engaged and effective Power Platform community.

 Learn more:

 Communicating governance to your makers is an important aspect of managing Power Platform effectively.
-Governance policies and guidelines help ensure that solutions are secure, compliant and aligned with organizational goals.
-However, if makers don't understand or are aware of these policies, they may not be able to create solutions that meet these requirements.
+Governance policies and guidelines help ensure that solutions are secure, compliant, and aligned with organizational goals.
+However, if makers don't understand or are unaware of these policies, they can't create solutions that meet organizational goals.

-• Clearly communicate the purpose and benefits of governance policies: Explain how governance policies help to protect organizational data and ensure compliance with regulations.
+• Clearly communicate the purpose and benefits of governance policies: Explain how governance policies protect organizational data and ensure compliance with regulations.

-• Make governance policies and guidelines easily accessible: Place them in a central location, such as the Power Platform community site template that is easily accessible to all makers.
+• Make governance policies and guidelines easily accessible: Place the policies and guidelines in a central location, such as the Power Platform community site template that's easily accessible to all makers.

 • Provide training and support: Offer training sessions and resources to help makers understand and comply with governance policies.